|

 We appealed in November 2009 for the 260,000 detainees being kept

-under miserable conditions in camps after the crushing in May of
+under miserable conditions in camps after the crushing in May of the

-return within 10 days.
-An estimated 127,000 civilians are still
+within 10 days.
+An estimated 127,000 civilians are still in the camps.

 China's revenge on the Uighurs